Environments

 Updating an existing environment with a configuration file

-Example config file for this sectionhere.
+Example config file for updating the pangeo

 You can update an existing environment with a configuration file as well.
-For example, let’s assume you have a conda environment with a set of packages already installed in it (for example the base environment), but it doesn’t have xarray and geopandas.
-Using the linked example config :
+For example, let’s assume you have a conda

 conda env update -f env-extend.yml

-This command will update the active environment by adding xarray and geopandas, provided it does not cause conflicts with the existing libraries.
+This command will update the active environment by adding xarray

-Using pip for python packages
+for python packages

-Example config file for this sectionhere.
+Example config file for using pip install here.

 Using custom environments in jupyter notebooks

-Example config file for this sectionhere.
+Example config file for this section here.

 The following instruction steps are for python kernels.

-• Make sure ipykernel is listed as a dependency in your configuration file.
+Make sure ipykernel is listed as a dependency in your configuration file.

-• Create your environment using the linked configuration file.
+Create your environment using the linked configuration file.

-• Install the environment as a kernel by running the following command (parameter values follow the example mentioned):
+Install the environment as a kernel by running the following command (parameter values follow the example mentioned):

 python -m ipykernel install --user --name env-with-ipykernel --display-name "Python env-with-ipykernel"